middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 *   Owners are responsible for cleaning their own offices.
 Custodians will not clean offices where dogs are registered, regardless of how often the dog is present in the office.
 *   Owners must make alternate arrangements to meet with students, co-workers, visitors and/or vendors who are allergic to or uncomfortable when dogs are present in the office.
 It is the responsibility of the owner to notify visitors beforehand that a dog will be present in the office.

-### Enforcement
+### 3\.
+Enforcement

 a.
-Concerns about Dogs at Work should first be directed to the Vice-President or Dean for the office or program where the dog owner works, if possible.
+Concerns about Dogs at Work should first be directed to the Vice-President/Dean/Supervisor for the office or program where the dog owner works, if possible.
 Otherwise, issues and complaints about dogs at work should be sent to [dogsatwork@middlebury.edu](mailto:dogsatwork@middlebury.edu) for further handling.

 b.
-The Department of Public Safety should only be contacted in emergencies or serious incidents involving a dog, such as a dog bite.
+The Department of Public Safety shall not be contacted with dog complaints, with the exception of emergencies or serious incidents involving a dog, such as a dog bite.

 c.
 Violation of any of the Conduct Requirements is a basis for terminating the registration of a dog.
 Failure to comply with the Conduct Requirements may result in fines, in addition to termination of registration, and repeated violations may be subject to additional sanctions.